 Future Meetings and Goals

 Chair Keller said then the fifth item on the agenda today is again, just setting up future meeting and goals.
 We would like to come back together shortly before our regional meetings and so we were looking at September 7th at 11 am (meant to say 10am) and if that works for folks, it can be done virtually again.
-But just want to make sure we're communicating everything to all of you getting our ducks in a row for the three regional meetings.
+But just want to make sure we're communicating everything to all of you, getting our ducks in a row for the three regional meetings.
 Does that work for everyone?
 It's not exactly set in stone.
 Okay. seeing thumbs up.
 We will proceed to schedule that out and get that in front of everyone with an agenda.
 That is, then, the last item on the agenda.
 I would entertain a motion to adjourn today.

 Commissioner Doshi asked at the September 7th meeting, do you anticipate Dr. Kriz will be speaking?